sanyam5/lcep/README.md

 # Low-cost engineering preparation
+# This is still incomplete!!
+Contributers are trying to complete it.
+Please come back after some time.
+Thank you.
 A village boy's guide to engineering entrance preparation.

 Here is a list of resources in very simple english that can help students who: